 Upon filing for a CHRO, courts will often issue a temporary restraining order that day.
 This temporary order will keep the two sides away from each other until they attend a hearing.

-At the hearing, both sides can call witnesses, present evidence and provide oral arguments as to why a permanent restraining order should or should not be granted.
+At the hearing, both sides can call witnesses, present evidence, and provide oral arguments as to why a permanent restraining order should or should not be granted.
 If it is granted, the restraints could last up to five years, though three is most common.
 If it is denied, the restraints will fall away that same day.

-CHRO hearings are civil cases, but happen in family court
+CHRO hearings are civil cases but happen in family court

 CHRO hearings are slightly different than other family law proceedings because they are technically civil cases, not family law cases.
 However, they do usually take place in family law courtrooms and the judges who hear these cases are usually family law judges.